 External intelligence is sourced annually regarding market salary levels and professional advice sought as and when necessary.

 The remuneration of Non Executives is set by the Executive Directors.
+In consultation, where appropriate, with the chair of the Remuneration Committee.

 In addition, the Committee regularly reviews the group’s internal financial controls and risk management systems and ensures appropriate procedures are in place such as for bribery and whistleblowing.
 As the external auditor provide other services in addition to the group’s audit, it also annually reviews the independence and objectivity of the auditor and the effectiveness of the audit.